wger-project/wger/docs/production.rst

 Run the installation script, this will download some CSS and JS libraries and load all initial data::

-  invoke bootstrap --settings-path /path/to/settings.py --no-start-server
+  wger bootstrap --settings-path /path/to/settings.py --no-start-server

 Collect all static resources::